Emperor Nero: Fiddling While Rome Burns

 Dominated by his mother, though he was, Nero was also being advised by Rome's leading philosopher Seneca and the Commander of the Praetorian Guard Borrus.
 Seneca tried to instil in his young charge an understanding of justice and good government alongside a stern and unyielding morality.

-Nero appeared keen to both listen and learn and in the first few years of his reign he was considered to be a young man of great promise, an Emperor of which Rome could be proud.
-But he soon began to tire of being told what he could and couldn't do, and began to view his ever-present mother who nagged him incessantly as an encumbrance to his desires.
+Nero appeared keen to learn and was for a time considered a young man of great promise, perhaps even an Emperor of which Rome could be proud.
+But he soon began to tire of being told what he could and couldn't do and began to view his ever-present mother who nagged him incessantly as an encumbrance to his desires.

 Britannicus was thirteen years of age and Nero was aware of the threat he posed to his legitimacy and with his mother's imprecations still ringing in his ears he knew that he needed to act fast.